Child Care Subsidy

 In this example, the 12-hour session is subsidised more efficiently because the hourly rate is lower and stays under the cap.
 This means your out-of-pocket cost could be significantly reduced, even if the total daily fee is the same.

 CCS Pro Tip: Ask your centre about session options.
-Some services allow you to choose shorter or longer sessions to better align with your activity hours and get the most out of the Child Care Subsidy.
+Some services allow you to choose shorter or longer sessions to better align with your family’s needs and reduce your hourly “gap” above the cap.

 Why Your Costs Might Fluctuate